Foods to Avoid in the Hunt for Healthier Eyes

 Glaucoma is another disorder that diabetics are particularly prone to.
 The damage to blood vessels that eventually causes retinopathy can also interfere with normal blood flow to and from an eye.
 These complications can eventually result in an unhealthy increase of pressure inside the eye.
 This can in turn cause nerve damage if left untreated.
 Cataracts, or low vision occurring after cloudy deposits form on the eye, are also a diabetic hallmark.

 Avoiding diabetes is one of the best things you can do for your eyes’ health.
-Unfortunately, that isn’t always possible – type II has a complex set of interacting causes, not all of which are lifestyle related.
+Unfortunately, that isn’t always possible – type II has a complex set of interacting causes, not all of which are lifestyle-related.
 However, by hewing to a healthy diet, you’ll be putting yourself in a good position to stay diabetes-free in the future.

 Sugary Drinks

 One of the best ways to do that is to ditch the soft drinks.
-Sugary drinks, including soda, vitamin water, sport drinks, and sugar-packed juices, are freely available in the US.
+Sugary drinks, including soda, vitamin water, sports drinks, and sugar-packed juices, are freely available in the US.
 Despite their prominence, they can do your health several ill turns.
 Research has strongly linked heavy consumption of sugary beverages to diabetes, and people already suffering from diabetes are advised to give them a miss too – one bottle may contain hundreds of calories, and can easily throw blood-sugar levels into unhealthy ranges.

 Even if you’re not concerned with diabetes, sugary drinks can still pose problems.
-The spike in blood sugar that they cause also affects undiabetic eyes.
+The spike in blood sugar that they cause also affects nondiabetic eyes.
 People suffering from age-related macular degeneration (AMD), which can affect small blood vessels in the eye, may have some of the same reasons to avoid sugary beverages that diabetic retinopathy patients do.

 Eating fewer animal fats might also help.
 Yep, it’s never easy to forgo a burger, but it’s almost always a good dietary choice.
 Studies have found that replacing the saturated fats found in processed foods and red meats with the unsaturated fats found in seafood and vegetable oils can help reduce insulin sensitivity.
 Insulin sensitivity is a key factor in developing diabetes.